ProjectTech4DevAI/file-search-eval/README.md

 ```
 /data/ground-truth
-├── user-1
+├── user-file-1
 │   ├── file-1
 │   ├── file-2
 │   ├── ...
 │   └── file-n
-└── user-2
+└── user-file-2
     ├── file-1
     ├── file-2
     ├── ...
     └── file-n
 ```

-Where `user-n` is the basename of the user prompt, and `file-n` is an arbitrary file name.
-It is imperative that the `user-n` names be present in the `/data/prompts/user`.
+Where `user-file-n` is the basename of the user prompt, and `file-n` is an arbitrary file name.
+It is imperative that the `user-file-n` names be present in the `/data/prompts/user`.

 ## Run